 - International Society for the Advancement of Kinanthropometry Level 4 anthropometry accreditation

-- External reviewer for journals such as: Sports Biomechanics; Applied Biomechanics; International Journal of Epidemiology; Physical Therapy in Sport Journal; Sports Medicine New Zealand Journal; New Zealand Coach Journal; Journal of Science and Medicine in Sport etc
+- External reviewer for journals such as: Sports Biomechanics; Applied Biomechanics; International Journal of Epidemiology; Physical Therapy in Sport Journal; Sports Medicine New Zealand Journal; New Zealand Coach Journal; Journal of Science and Medicine in Sport etc.

 - Consulting and research advice for a variety of national sports organisations including Rowing, Gymnastics, Netball, Hockey, Rugby League

-- Human movement studies
+- International human movement studies

 - Advanced human movement